xhens/data-science-in-R/exercises-notebook.md

 f1 <- factor(letters)
 levels(f1) <- rev(levels(f1))

-# f1 goes from a to z and when we apply the levels(f1), z will become 1 and a = 26
+# f1 goes from a to z and when we apply the levels(f1), z will become 1 and a=26

 f2 <- rev(factor(letters))